 \section{Collaborative Coastal Monitoring}

 At the center of this initiative is the Eastern Shore Citizen Science Coastal Monitoring Network (ESCOM).
-This community-based program emerged not from academic laboratories but from the coastal landscapes it now monitors~\cite{deanery_join2025}.
-Originating through a 2024 pilot led by The Rev. Marian Lucas-Jeferies and Dr. Camilo M. Botero, with the underlying intent of connecting science and community~\cite{EBERHARDT2022104733}, the network has since matured both physically and digitally~\cite{10.2112/JCOASTRES-D-21-00034.1} into a structured and locally embedded effort dedicated to advancing coastal and climate literacy and resilience.
+In this paper, citizen scientists are non-professional volunteers (primarily seniors) who collaborate with researchers to help define questions, collect and analyze data, and interpret results, thereby generating new scientific knowledge~\cite{lawpolicy}.
+The program emerged not from academic laboratories but from the coastal landscapes it now monitors \cite{deanery_join2025}.
+Originating in a 2024 pilot led by The Rev. Marian Lucas-Jeferies and Dr. Camilo M. Botero with the intent of connecting science and community \cite{EBERHARDT2022104733}, the network has since matured both physically and digitally \cite{10.2112/JCOASTRES-D-21-00034.1} into a structured and locally embedded effort dedicated to advancing coastal and climate literacy and resilience.

 The network's approach is grounded in a philosophy of direct community empowerment~\cite{cooperator_2025}.
 Rather than positioning residents as passive participants, the project invites them to become active collaborators in the scientific process.
 Participants are encouraged to define their research questions, apply systematic methods to collect data, and contribute substantively to shared understandings of climate risks.
 In doing so, the network not only generates valuable observational datasets but also reinforces the principle that local knowledge holders are essential players in climate governance.